xuanchau999/agusrdz-github-api/README.md

-Creating a custom composer package from scratch
+Creating a custom Composer package from scratch
 ==================================

+## What is Composer?

+Composer is a dependency manager for PHP.
+Composer will manage the dependencies you require on a project by project basis.
+This means that Composer will pull in all the required libraries, dependencies and manage them all in one place.

 In this post I'll learn to you how to create a custom package using composer to consume the GitHub API, well in order to create a custom composer package you need create the folder structure, for example:

 ```
 |- vendor/name
   |- src